 Tuesday June 26, 2018

-DGS will host the AB 262 External Stakeholder Outreach Event to share information about the implementation of the Buy Clean California Act.
-Please take a look at the meeting agenda here.
+DGS met with external stakeholders to share information about the implementation of the Buy Clean California Act.

 Discussion topics will include the Global Warming Potential (GWP) limit methodology for the eligible materials and agency compliance policy.
 The event will also include a program operator to discuss any issues related to the Product Category Rule (PCR) and Environmental Product Declarations (EPDs).

 DGS met with state agencies for a work-group session to solidify a policy message that can be communicated to external stakeholders.
 Agencies will be asked to provide direction regarding the implementation and compliance of AB 262.

 Click here to view the agenda.

 April 18, 2018